JAYASHREEPATIL/MachineHack-GlassQualityPrediction/README.md

 ## Problem Statement & Description
 ###
 We humans have been using glass since ancient times for a variety of applications from building construction to making decorative objects.
 With technology, glass and its applications have evolved, and today, we have different varieties of glass used for very different purposes from a computer monitor to a bulletproof car window depending on the grade of the glass produced.
 And not all grades or varieties are manufactured the same way.
-In this data science challenge, you as a data scientist must use the given data to predict the grade of the glass produced based on the given factors.
+We have data to predict the grade of the glass produced based on the given factors.

 ####